chadwhitacre/openpath/_posts/2025-02-03-the-birth-of-the-american-empire.md

    positioned himself to succeed (preempt?)
 Trump.
 Who succeeds Musk?
 According to what process?

-1. It hasn't happened yet, but he indicated he would return Twitter to a public company after reorganizing it as X. Is there a world in which he returns the U.S. to a republic once he has run his course?
+1. It hasn't happened yet, but Elon indicated he would return Twitter to a public company after reorganizing it as X. Is there a world in which he returns the U.S. to a republic once he has run his course?

-1. This is a particularly salient time to worship a deity other than Caesar.
+1. This is a salient time to worship a deity other than Caesar.